Leo420-25/Leo420-25/README.md

 I'm a Computer Science Engineering student passionate about **programming, software development, computer hardware, and technology**.

-I enjoy working with **C, Python, Java, and R**, while continuously improving my problem-solving and development skills.
+I work with **C, Python, Java, and R**, while continuously improving my programming, problem-solving, and development skills.

-Beyond software, I enjoy **building PCs from individual components**, understanding hardware compatibility, identifying bottlenecks, and optimizing components together to achieve stable and smooth system performance.

-My goal is to combine my knowledge of **software and hardware** to build practical and useful technology.
+I also have a strong interest in **PC building and hardware optimization** — from selecting compatible components and assembling a PC from scratch to balancing components and optimizing the complete system for smooth, stable performance.

 ---